-When thinking of UX, we usually think of a simple, beautiful, and easy to use feature-kit of a product, that makes the user’s life lucid.
-But factually, features are merely a small, intangible part of the product.
-They are only a few of many plausible solutions for a user’s problem the product tries to resolve.
-Thinking in products means ideating in specific user’s problems, in tasks to be executed, in output, and in revenues.
+When thinking of UX, we usually think of a simple, beautiful, and easy to use feature-kit of a product, that makes the user’s life convenient.
+Features are a small, intangible part of the product.
+They are only one of many plausible solutions for a user’s problem products try to resolve.
+When thinking from a product perspective means to ideate through specific user problem, and how to eliminate them to generate revenues.

 Build relevant features for the right people

-Products become relevant when the provided solution fits the uncovered problem.
-This solution elaborates the way how a problem will be solved.
+Features become relevant when the provided solution fits the problem, which elaborates on how problem-solving occurs.
 Thus, the problem-solution-fit defines the core UX of a product.
-The concrete features are augmenting this experience and back the core experience, but they cannot eliminate it.
-Interaction Design and Visual Design can make the end product beautiful, easy-to-use, delightful or make it stand out in the competition, though it can’t make the product relevant.
-This is the reason a proper problem-solution-fit is so crucial for the success of a product.
+Interaction Design and Visual Design can make the end product beautiful, easy-to-use, delightful, or make it stand out, but that does not make the product relevant – another reason why a proper problem-solution-fit is so crucial for the success of a product.

-Thinking in products gives designers the benefit of building the appropriate features for the right people.
-It helps comprehend the user experience of a product on a broader; not purely as Interaction- and Visual- Design of features.
-It makes sure designers manouvre real user problems and herewith reducing the danger of building something nobody wishes to have.
-It gives the power to make the relevant and precise decisions when it comes to building features.
+Thinking in products gives UX designers the benefit of building the right features for the right people, which helps comprehend the user experience of a product to a broader extent.
+It makes sure designers maneuver real user problems and thereby reducing the danger of building something nobody wishes to have.
+It gives UX designers the power to make relevant and precise decisions when it comes to feature building.

-Thinking in products enables designers build the appropriate features for the right people and handle real problems people have.
-It empowers to make the right choices and is the foundation of building successful products users want.
-Product Thinking establishes a coherent relationship between Product Management and UX Design and therefore, leads to better and stronger products.
-This is why Product Thinking is going to be the next major trend in UX Design.
+Thinking in terms of the product(s) enables UX designers to build the appropriate features for the right people and handle their real problems.
+It allows UX designers to make the right choices and thought of as the base of building successful products consumers wish.
+Product Thinking establishes a coherent relationship between Product Management and UX Design and leads to better products.
+That is why Product Thinking is going to be the next major trend in UX Design.